David-Bugaboo/Twentyheim/Wyrdgrave.md

 - **Divine Blessings**: Rerolls, healing, and combat empowerment highlight the Augur’s role as a spiritual guide who raises her Sisters above mortal limits.

-- **Judgment and Wrath**: Some Words punish enemies directly, lowering armor, granting Truesight, or stripping away defenses in moments of holy fury.
+- **Judgment and Wrath**: Some Words punish enemies directly, lowering armour, granting Truesight, or stripping away defenses in moments of holy fury.

 - **Faith Beyond Battle**: Certain Words extend their influence to the campaign layer, improving treasure rolls and ensuring divine providence shapes the warband’s fate.